juanpicado/demo/README.md

-A small video streaming demo platform built with Next.js using a custom video player, providing a streaming example following the HLS protocol.
+A video streaming demo platform built with Next.js using a custom video player, providing a streaming example following the HLS protocol.

-Check it out to explore all features (such as keep watching, watchlist, tv show seasons, etc.): https://stream-io.vercel.app/
+Check it out to explore all features: https://stream-io.vercel.app/

 ## Frontend
 - React.js